Burg Jägerhof is the headquarters of the Sedelmeier Development Corporation. We are located in Washington State.

 Here are some Medieval weaponry links.

-For former crew members of the Canberra that were aboard during our 1960 world cruise,
+For former crew members of the USS Canberra CAG2 that were aboard during our 1960 world cruise,

 please visit our USS Canberra CAG2 page.